Student Loan Forgiveness: Programs for Relief and Forgiveness

 • The SAVE Plan has an interest benefit: If you make your full monthly payment, but it is not enough to cover the accrued monthly interest, the government covers the rest of the interest that accrued that month.
 This means that the SAVE Plan prevents your balance from growing due to unpaid interest.

-The existing Income-Based Repayment Plan (IBR) is a repayment plan with monthly payments that are generally equal to 15% (10% if you are a new borrower on or after July 1, 2014) of your discretionary income, divided by 12.
+The Pay As You Earn (PAYE) Plan is a repayment plan with monthly payments that are generally equal to 10% of your discretionary income, divided by 12, but never more than the 10-year Standard Repayment amount.

 Eligibility